-P- ACCT1000 Financial Accounting Principles 1 or P- ACCT1004 Introduction To Accounting
+P- ACCT1000 Financial Accounting Principles 1 or P- ACCT1004 Introduction To Accounting or P- ACCT1011 Financial Accounting 1 (ODE)

 BUSI1001 Introduction to Organizational Behaviour 42.0 Hours

 Organizational Behaviour is an introductory course which teaches social science theory as applied to the business world.
 It provides rich insights about working people in all kinds of organizations and also suggests how people may be motivated to work together more productively.